Advocate for Science

 Our mission is to highlight how science can impact people’s lives and advocates for the responsible use of science in public policy.
 We do this by engaging with policymakers and working to ensure that at each step of the legislative process the most relevant and up-to-date science and data are considered.

-We focus on topics where many branches of science can come together to improve lives, the economy, and the environment.
-We identify “science levers,” pivot points that can make a difference in breaking out of vicious cycles surrounding subjects such as food insecurity and low-literacy and turning them into virtuous cycles where a rising tide lifts all boats.
+In 2021 we decided to go back to basics – water, food, and education and workforce.
+Focusing on these interconnected basics allows us to not only improve lives, but also to improve the economy and the environment.
+We identified “science levers,” pivot points that can make a difference in breaking out of vicious cycles surrounding subjects such as food insecurity and low-literacy and turning them into virtuous cycles where a rising tide lifts all boats.

 Just as we did not end up in vicious cycles overnight, we cannot expect to rebuild Rome in one day.
 Patience and persistence in the form of relentless incrementalism is how sound research is done, and how real progress is made.
 Below find issues where there are evidence-based science levers that can create positive change.